sanmai/pipeline/README.md

 });
 ```

-Behavior with iterators with unequal number of elements is undefined.
+With iterators with unequal number of elements, missing elements are left as nulls.

 ## `$pipeline->filter()`